dolanmiu/docx/README.md

 ## Browser

-Here are examples of `docx` being used with basic `HTML/JS` in a browser environment.
+Here are examples of `docx` being used with basic `HTML/JS` in a browser environment:

 *   https://codepen.io/anon/pen/dqoVgQ
 *   https://jsfiddle.net/3xhezb5w/2